>TOPICS

 Ramas transformation

-Indeed, the Indian historian Romila Thapar and author Anuradha Kapur showed how to mobilize Hindus against the threat of Indian Muslims, the image of Rama had mutated from an androgynous being to a muscular Rambo-fighter for Hinduism.
+Indeed, the Indian historian Romila Thapar and author Anuradha Kapur showed how to mobilize Hindus against the threat of Indian Muslims, the image of Rama had mutated from an androgynous being to a muscular Rambo-fighter for Hindu Nationalism.

 It’s a matter of some sensitivity to Hindu nationalists that the tradition of martial vigor within Hinduism has been lost, swamped by the Gandhian interpretation.
 7